Global Marketing BSc (Hons)Study level: Undergraduate

 How you'll learn

-- You may also be able to enjoy our excellent programme of guest lectures, thanks to our wide network of prestigious alumni, leading academics and industry leaders.
-Beyond the classroom, there are opportunities for internship* and work experience* with a large network of employers.
-You could also learn more about global business by participating in local and international company visits*.
+- You may also be able to enjoy our excellent programme of guest lectures, thanks to our wide network of prestigious alumni, leading academics and industry leaders (subject to availability).
+Beyond the classroom, there are opportunities for internship and work experience with a large network of employers2.
+You could also learn more about global business by participating in local and international company visits2.

 - It is strongly recommended that you develop your skills in self-directed learning, which means exploring for yourself rather than being taught in the classroom.
 This could mean anything from background reading to attending events and/or doing relevant part-time or voluntary work.

-Students will typically receive around 6 hours of contact teaching per week for the three modules taken each semester.
+You will typically receive around 9 hours of contact teaching per week for the three modules taken each semester.
 The contact hours may be made up of a combination of face-to-face teaching, individual and group sessions, and online classes.
-Students will also be expected to spend a significant amount of time conducting independent study - at least 12 hours per week for each of the modules.
+You will also be expected to spend a significant amount of time conducting independent study - at least 12 hours per week for each of the modules.